nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 This is with the exception of the NRIC field, which cannot be modified after creation of Patient Information.
 At least one field must be filled for edit command to be valid.

-Format:  `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS]`
+Format:  `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [tg/TAG]...`

 * Edits the patient at the specified INDEX.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed patient list.
 The index must be a positive integer 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the patient will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing t/ without specifying any tags after it.
+* You can remove all the patient's tags by typing tg/ without specifying any tags after it.

 Examples:
 * `view` followed by `edit 1 n/John` updates name of first patient information entry displayed on the screen.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Editing a contact will overwrite the old data.
+Editing a patient will overwrite the old data.
 </div>

 ### View Summary of a Patient: `view i/NRIC`